renastechschool/RenasTechDaisy/05_DATABASE_JDBC/src/test/java/docs/Back_End_testing/SQL.md

 ## 14. ROLLBACK Statement

-This SQL statement undo the transactions and operations which are not yet saved to the SQL database.
+This docs.SQL statement undo the transactions and operations which are not yet saved to the docs.SQL database.

 **Syntax of ROLLBACK Statement:**
 ```